bucket-xv/draid/docker/README.md

 Note: You need to setup once each time before running the test.

-The setup time is around 2 minutes and the test time is around 1 minutes.
+**The setup time is around 2 minutes and the test time is around 1 minutes.**

-1. Run the script to setup the test environment on **mon node**.
+1. Run the script to setup the test environment on **master node**.
 Use `-v` to print the verbose output.

 ```bash
 python grid-simple.py -c single2 -e eth0 -d 2 -p 1 -m setup
 ```

-2. Run the script to run the test on **all nodes**.
+2. Run the script to run the test.
 Use `-v` to print the verbose output.

 ```bash
 python grid-simple.py -c single2 -e eth0 -d 2 -p 1 -m run